Frequently asked questions relating to the 2021 Bonus Declaration

 Overall Rate of Return (ORR)

-The ORR is applied on your Plan anniversary falling on or after 1 April 2017.
-It's designed to give credit for the investment return earned by the With-Profits Fund during 2016, allowing for smoothing and charges.
-The same ORR applies to all Plans.
+The ORR is applied on your Plan anniversary falling on or after 1 April 2021, It's designed to give credit for the investment return earned by the With-Profits Fund during 2020, allowing for smoothing and charges.
+The same ORR applies to all Plans and can be negative.

 Interim Rate of Return (IRR)